 This report provides the background to the change from Council Tax Benefit to CTRS in 2013/14; the approval of the CTRS for 2016/17; describes the experience to date of the operation of the local CTRS; and sets out the proposals in respect of the scheme for 2017/18.
-At the 5th December 2016 Council meeting Members will be requested to agree the details of a CTRS for 2017/18.

-The Council's Revenue Budget and Financial forecast for 2017/18 onwards has been prepared on the assumption that the CTRS will be fully self-funding as it is for 2016/17.
+The Council's Revenue Budget and Financial Forecast for 2017/18 onwards has been prepared on the assumption that the CTRS will be fully self-funding as it is for 2016/17.
 That is, that the net cost of the scheme to Fylde Borough Council (assuming that central government funding for the scheme is at a similar level as in previous years) will be met by applying reduced levels of support to claimants.
-The Council decision in December 2016 will be in respect of the scheme for 2017/18 only.
+The decision proposed within this report will be in respect of the scheme for 2017/18 only.